cosmos/cosmos-sdk/docs/architecture/adr-032-typed-events.md

 }
 ```

-Here, `EmitTypedEvent` is the method of `EventManager` which takes typed event as input and apply json serialization on it.
-Then it maps the JSON key/value pairs to `event.Attributes` and emits it in form of `sdk.Event`.
-In this method, `Event.Type` will be type URL of the proto message taken.
+Here, the `EmitTypedEvent` is a method on `EventManager` which takes typed event as input and apply json serialization on it.
+Then it maps the JSON key/value pairs to `event.Attributes` and emits it in form of `sdk.Event`. `Event.Type` will be the type URL of the proto message.

-Next, `ParseTypedEvent` is the method which takes which `abci.Event` and converts back it into `proto.Message` i.e., back to typed event.
-When we subscribe to emitted events on the tendermint websocket, they are emitted in the form of an `abci.Event`.
-So this method will take those emitted event and parse it into typed event.
+When we subscribe to emitted events on the tendermint websocket, they are emitted in the form of an `abci.Event`. `ParseTypedEvent` parses the event back to it's original proto message.

 __Step-2__: Add proto definitions for typed events for msgs in each module: